Caleb & Brown

 Investors are attracted to these altcoins thanks to their value generating properties, which investors are familiar with given the stock market.
 However, these tokens have been subject to regulatory scrutiny due to their profit distribution mechanisms, which demand strict regulation according to senior officials such as the SEC’s Gary Gensler.

-What defines a security in crypto is an ongoing discovery involving industry participants and lawmakers – see the SEC's battle with XRP-developer, Ripple.
+What defines a security in crypto is an ongoing discovery involving industry participants and lawmakers.
+The SEC's battle with XRP-developer, Ripple has brought some clarity to this debate, but it’s far from settled.

 Why Are Altcoins Important?